-The required number of hours for each field placement is described in detail in Section I of this manual as part of the discussion of the field practicum courses.
-It is recommended that, prior to the start of the practicum, the student develop, in consultation with the field instructor, a full schedule of hours, week by week, for the full field placement from September to May.
-The following provides considerations for schedule planning as well as examples of activities that are generally considered part of the field placement experience and included in placement hours.
-Students should consult their faculty field liaison with any questions about whether a specific activity is considered part of the field placement.
+The required number of hours for each practicum placement is described in detail in Section I of this manual as part of the discussion of the practicum courses.
+It is recommended that, before the start of the practicum, the student develop, in consultation with the practicum instructor, a full schedule of hours, week by week, for the full internship placement from September to May.
+The following provides considerations for schedule planning as well as examples of activities that are generally considered part of the internship placement experience and included in placement hours.
+Students should consult their faculty practicum liaison with any questions about whether a specific activity is considered part of the practicum placement.

-Generally, students begin field placement during the 1st or 2nd week of September.
-The second semester of field placement is usually completed in early May, and not earlier than May 1st.
-The schedule for field placement is designed to establish an overall practicum experience of sufficient length to provide time for professional growth and development over the field placement period and to coincide with the academic year along with the duration of concurrent practice courses and integrative field seminar in each semester.
-Requests for earlier or later start or finish dates may be considered under unique circumstances, but must have prior approval from the Field Education Director and will only be granted based on specific need and considerations within the Social Work Department and field placement site.
+- Generally, students begin practicum placement during the 1st or 2nd week of September.
+The second semester of practicum placement is usually completed in early May, and not earlier than May 1st.
+The schedule for practicum placement is designed to establish an overall practicum experience of sufficient length to provide time for professional growth and development over the practicum placement period and to coincide with the academic year along with the duration of concurrent practice courses and integrative practicum seminar in each semester.
+Requests for earlier or later start or finish dates may be considered under unique circumstances but must have prior approval from the Practicum Education Director and will only be granted based on specific needs and considerations within the Social Work Department and internship placement site. - Students are expected to negotiate practicum placement hours during the semester break directly with their practicum instructor and in consideration of client and internship site policies and obligations.
+Students are encouraged to collaborate with their faculty practicum liaison regarding any uncertainty about practicum placement during the semester break. - Orientation, direct client service, supervision, "shadowing" of other staff, activities assigned by the practicum instructor, completion of required process recordings, record keeping, staff meetings, attendance at practicum site-sponsored seminars, workshops, or other organization in-service training, are considered part of the practicum experience and are included in practicum internship hours.
+With agency and supervisor approval, attendance at conferences or other training not directly sponsored by the practicum site may be allowed as part of the practicum. - School holidays, agency holidays, lunchtime, commuting time to and from the student's practicum site, or other activities not required by the practicum site are not included as practicum hours.

-- Students are expected to negotiate field placement hours during the semester break directly with their field instructor and in consideration of client and field site policies and obligations.
-Students are encouraged to collaborate with their faculty field liaison regarding any uncertainty about field placement during the semester break. - Orientation, direct client service, supervision, "shadowing" of other staff, activities assigned by the field instructor, completion of required process recordings, record keeping, staff meetings, attendance at field site-sponsored seminars, workshops, or other organization inservice training, are considered part of the practicum experience and are included in field practicum hours.
-With agency and supervisor approval, attendance at conferences or other training not directly sponsored by the field site may be allowed as part of the practicum. - School holidays, agency holidays, lunch time, commuting time to and from the student's practicum site, or other activities not required by the practicum site are not included as practicum hours. - Participation in the weekly integrative field seminar is required of all field students as part of the overall field practicum course. - Occasionally, due to illness, an unavoidable delay in the start of practicum, or other reasons, students fall behind in their field hours and may not complete the required number of hours by the end of a semester of practicum.
+- Participation in the weekly integrative practicum seminar is required of all practicum students as part of the overall field practicum course. - Occasionally, due to illness, an unavoidable delay in the start of practicum, or other reasons, students fall behind in their field hours and may not complete the required number of hours by the end of a semester of practicum.
 If this happens at the end of a semester, the student may receive a grade of "Incomplete" (I) for that semester of practicum until the required hours are completed.
-Both the field instructor and faculty field liaison must approve a specific plan for completion. - Students are required to complete Field Placement Hours Timesheets that are electronically signed by both the student and the field instructor and reviewed by the faculty field liaison on a regular basis.
-Field Placement Hours Timesheets are located on the SOCW Field Docs (IPT) web-based system.
-Students will receive instruction in completion of the Timesheets during the first weeks of the integrative field seminar. - Students may not receive a grade for the field practicum until all required field placement hours as well as the field evaluation form are completed, documented, and approved.
+Both the practicum instructor and faculty practicum liaison must approve a specific plan for completion. - Students are required to complete Internship Placement Hours Timesheets that are electronically signed by both the student and the practicum instructor and reviewed by the faculty practicum liaison regularly.
+Internship Placement Hours Timesheets are located on the SOCW Practicum Docs (IPT) web-based system.
+Students will receive instruction in the completion of the Timesheets during the first weeks of the integrative practicum seminar. - Students may not receive a grade for the practicum until all required practicum placement hours as well as the practicum evaluation form are completed, documented, and approved.

-Use of Field Site Material and Confidentiality
+Use of Practicum Site Material and Confidentiality